cout/vbdos/README.md

 You may still be able to get a copy from [1]Microsoft, or get PowerBASIC and a windowing library and you can still have just as much fun.

-Visual Basic for Dos 1.0 is available for free online from various places. one is [Visual Basic for Dos 1.0](https://vetusware.com/download/Visual%20Basic%20for%20MS-DOS%201.0/?id=151)
+Visual Basic for Dos 1.0 is available for free online from various places. one is [Visual Basic for Dos 1.0](https://vetusware.com/download/Visual%20Basic%20for%20MS-DOS%201.0/?id=151).
+Please note you will probably need [DosBox](https://www.dosbox.com/) to run VB Dos as well as most of the executable files.
+DosBox is also a project [here](https://www.sourceforge.net/projects/dosbox).
+You will probably also want [DosPanel](https://www.rathlev-home.de/index-e.html?home-e.html#dospanel) to set up all the apps to run.

 Except as noted in the documentation, all of the programs here that I wrote are now being released into public domain.
 Please note that there may be some